top of page

 - Provide protection to other neighborhoods from incompatible housing types (Ag Shacks, etc.).

 Ag Shacks and the like will ONLY be allowed in Middle Housing zones.
-In other words, it should effectively prevent the tear-down of existing single family homes and replacement with built-to-rent structures.
+In other words, it should effectively prevent the tear-down of existing single family homes and replacement with built-to-rent structures in designated residential neighborhoods.

 Where will Middle Housing zones be?

 The location of Middle Housing zones will be the next battle for neighborhoods.
-The City will likely adopt this zoning for areas that are almost entirely rental properties and/or Ag Shacks already.
-Areas such as behind the corner of Bush and Wellborn, Northgate, and the corners of Texas and University are likely candidates.
-There will be the typical public comment period before any changes are actually made.
+The City will likely adopt this zoning for areas that are almost entirely rental properties already.
+This includes a large number of targeted neighborhoods that are critical for affordable workforce and student housing.
+There has been a public comment period resulting in the removal of a few neighborhoods from consideration.

 Things Middle Housing will not do:

-- Eliminate existing Ag Shacks.
-(At least unlikely due to grandfathering.)
+- Eliminate existing Ag Shacks due to grandfathering.

 - Prevent owner-occupied, single-family homes from being rented, unless prevented by neighborhood